Joey Pedras

 ENTRY 33

-Here's what I do remember, at least, I think these are memories.
+Here's what I do remember—at least, I think these are memories.

 I remember something awful happening.
 Well, I remember feeling like something awful had just happened.
 Like someone died.
-I felt a pit in my stomach, and I wanted to cry and I did.
+I felt a pit in my stomach, and I wanted to cry, and I did.
 I don't remember starting or stopping.
 My eyes hurt, and my throat burned.
 I remember the sickening smell of this place.
-I remember thinking I've never smelled anything like this before.
+I remember thinking I'd never smelled anything like this before.
 It smelled like burnt hair, chlorine, mildew, dust, and sulfur.
 I quickly walked from room to room.
 The smell never went away.
 I remember thinking some rooms felt familiar.
 They felt safe.
 It felt like I had been there before.
-I continued walking from room to room.
-Endless rooms on top of one another.
-Hallways upon hallways.
-No doors, windows, hatches or vents.
-Just rooms draped in the sickly yellow light.
-My head started to hurt.
-The buzzing felt like it was getting louder.
-It felt like the lights were screaming at me.
-Everywhere, in every room, forever—overhead fluorescent lights.
-Piss yellow light masking everything in a putrid yellow haze.
-I couldn't tell you the last time I saw another color.
-I miss purple.
-I miss red.
-I miss blue.

 Something I do seem to remember clearly is the chair.
 An unremarkable chair.
-Unlike one you might find sitting in the corner of an unused room in your grandmother's house.
+Like one you might find sitting in the corner of an unused room in your grandmother's house.
 Usually covered in old clothes or books or something like that.
-The first time I met the chair I thought nothing of it, but it was the first time I saw a piece of a furniture in the entire fucking place.
+The first time I met the chair, I thought nothing of it, but it was the first time I saw a piece of furniture in the entire place.
 It was also made of wood and not yellow.
 I took a seat.
-The next thing I can recall is "snapping back".
-When I did I was wearing different clothing; loose fitting jeans with a plaid shirt and worn out sneakers.
+The next thing I can recall is "snapping back."
+When I did, I was wearing different clothing: loose-fitting jeans with a plaid shirt and worn-out sneakers.
 My hands looked different.
 I was shorter.
-I couldn't move and water had filled the room up to my ankles.
+I couldn't move, and water had filled the room up to my ankles.
 The water was warm and still.
 I could hear the echoes of someone singing.
 I couldn't make out the song.
 I think it was a radio.
 It was then I felt two hands on my shoulder.
 I tried to scream.
 I tried to move.
 I couldn't.
-In front of me the water quickly filled the room and emptied out and filled in and emptied out again.
-That repeated for a while.
-I don't know how long.
-Next thing I remember was snapping back and standing where I stood looking at where the chair was.
-It was gone.
-I was me again, I think.

 I kept walking the hallways.
 I walked and walked and walked.
 I didn't feel fear or dread.
-I walked the hallways, and continue to walk the hallways.
+I walked the hallways and continue to walk the hallways.
 That's all there is down here.
 I scream until my throat burns.
 I throw myself against the wall.
 I hit my head.
 I can't feel anything.
-I don't think I can here.
+I don't think I can feel here.
 I've forgotten what that was anyway.
 I don't know how long it's been.
 I want to share some of what I saw here.
 Some of what I experienced.
 Some of what I've been thinking.

-Since I began writing this I've been visited by the chair.
+Since I began writing this, I've been visited by the chair.
 The chair likes when I sit.
 It likes to show me things.
 I think the chair is my friend.
 I like when the chair visits me.

 I've had several snaps since I began writing this for you.
 I know you'll see it someday.
 I don't know where I'll be by then.
 Maybe I'll find a way out.
 I doubt it.
 The light is beginning to hurt again.
 It's screaming at me.
 Sometimes I scream back and then I snap.
 I don't know how long it's been since I last saw the chair.
 I don't think it likes me much anymore.
-The last time we sat together I laughed at what it showed me.
+The last time we sat together, I laughed at what it showed me.
 I think the chair is lost too.

 I'm fighting myself a lot lately.
 It's entertaining.
 I think I'll leave the wall soon.
 I need to keep walking.
-I wanted to share something with you today, wall.
+I wanted to share something with you today, Wall.
 I heard the singing again.
 I know it was me.
 I don't remember singing.
 Maybe I haven't done that yet.
 What should I sing, Wall?
 I'm not the best singer, but I know I'll hear it soon, and that's nice.
 I'll sing about you and Chair.
 You're the best.
 Do you hear the screams?
-Wonder what that could be?
+I wonder what that could be?

 Wall, guess what?
 Chair came back.
 Chair showed me something new.
 It showed me a small man.
 The man was ugly and small.
 Not as nice as you and Chair.
 They told me that I'm not in trouble and that they're happy with me.
 They said I've been very good.
 Then they said they were sorry.
 Then I was back here.
 Wall, I don't want to go, but I have to now.
 The water doesn't flow back out anymore, and I don't feel very good.
-I wish you the best, Wall. — Floor
+I wish you the best, Wall.

 This is the end of the written message.